D. J. Caruso

-Daniel John Caruso Jr. (/kəˈruːsoʊ/; born January 17, 1965) is an American film director, producer, and screenwriter.
+Daniel John Caruso Jr. (/kəˈruːsoʊ/; born January 17, 1965) is an American film and television director, screenwriter, and producer.
 His work encompasses a variety of genres, including thriller (Disturbia, Taking Lives), drama (Standing Up), horror (The Disappointments Room), and action (I Am Number Four, XXX: Return of Xander Cage).
-He has also directed numerous episodes of television series such as The Shield, Over There, Smallville, and Dark Angel.
-The majority of his films fall into the thriller and action film genres.
+He has also directed episodes of television series such as The Shield, Over There, Smallville, and Dark Angel.

 Early life and education

 Caruso was born in Norwalk, Connecticut, the son of Lorraine (Zullo) and Daniel John Caruso, who owned a salon, House of Beauty.
 He is of Italian descent.
 He graduated from Norwalk High School in 1983.
 He is a graduate of Pepperdine University in Malibu, California.

 Career

-Caruso began his career as a protege of director John Badham, acting as producer and second unit director on films like Point of No Return, Drop Zone, and Nick of Time.
+Caruso began his career as a protégé of director John Badham, acting as producer and second unit director on films like Point of No Return, Drop Zone, and Nick of Time.
 He directed multiple episodes of television series like High Incident and Beyond Belief: Fact or Fiction, in addition to two made-for-television films.

 His feature film directorial debut was The Salton Sea, a stylish 2002 crime thriller starring Val Kilmer and Vincent D'Onofrio that has since gained minor cult status.
 Caruso next directed the Angelina Jolie and Ethan Hawke-starring psychological thriller film Taking Lives.
 The film was released in theaters on March 19, 2004, but did not meet box office expectations, grossing $65,470,529 from a $35 million budget.
 However, the film proved to be a success on home video, holding its place as the number one best-selling DVD for three straight weeks.
 Two for the Money was Caruso's next film which was considered "a well done sport thriller, but with too many details".
 The film was released on October 7, 2005, and was a moderate success, grossing $30,526,509 worldwide with a modest budget of $18 million.
 It was later released on DVD on January 17, 2006.

 In 2007, Caruso was asked by Steven Spielberg to direct Disturbia.
 The movie was Caruso's first big hit, grossing over $117 million on a $20 million budget.
 It starred Shia LaBeouf, Sarah Roemer, David Morse, Aaron Yoo, and Carrie-Anne Moss.
 It was released April 13, 2007 in theaters and on DVD August 7.
 Eagle Eye was Caruso's second collaboration with producer Spielberg and actor LaBeouf.
 It also starred Michelle Monaghan, Billy Bob Thornton, Rosario Dawson and was released in theaters September 26, 2008.
 Critical reactions were mixed to negative but, on its opening weekend the movie grossed $29.1 million in 3,510 theaters in the United States and Canada.
 As of 2017, it has grossed $201 million worldwide with a movie budget of $80 million.